Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Homo/Alien_Encounters_Cross_Culture/Medium_Independent/Physics/Geometric_Resolution/The_Vacuum_Coupling_Model_Epistemic10.md

 S-equation.
 They converge at the S-equation steady-state solution.
 This is the single derivation that closes both simultaneously.

+O-7 is closed by the same S-equation derivation: if the steady-state solution is stable, the split continues until the source S is disrupted.
+The 2:47 observational blackout is then geometrically expected to represent a continuing event, not a terminated one.

 O-4 is the deepest open item.
 It is also the most constructive: identifying S(x,t) from the